 Rasa's dissertation is a transnational biography and reception history of Marija Gimbutas (1921-1994) – a renowned Lithuanian-American archaeologist and an advocate of the theory of the peaceful, egalitarian, gynocentric and Goddess-centered prehistoric civilization of “Old Europe”.
-The utopian vision of Gimbutas became a source of inspiration for a variety of socio-political movements between 1970s and 1990s, from the transnational Goddess spirituality movement to post-socialist ethno-nationalism.
-Her person and her writings also played a role in diverse national settings: from the United States where she lived since 1949, to her native Lithuania, to which she maintained a close contact despite the Cold War.
+Gimbutas’ utopian antimodernist vision became a source of inspiration for a variety of socio-political movements (environmentalist, feminist, indigenous, neo-pagan, etc.) in diverse geographical contexts, on both sides of the “Iron Curtain”, starting with the 1970s and flourishing during the 1990s.
+This dissertation analyses the reception that Gimbutas’ work and persona received in diverse feminist contexts, namely, the gender archaeology scholarship, the women’s spirituality movement in the United States and post-socialist Lithuanian feminism.